bellons91/personal-notes/azure/azure-cosmos-db/azure-cosmos-db-stored-procedures.md

 tags: azure, cloud, azure-certifications/az204, azure-cosmos-db
 ---

-# Azure Cosmos DB Triggers, Stored Procedures, User-defined functions
+# Azure Cosmos DB Stored Procedures

-With Azure Cosmos DB you can use **Stored Procedures, Triggers, and User-Defined Functions**.
-To call a stored procedure, trigger, or user-defined function, you need to register it. **Stored procedures are registered per collection**, and can operate on any document or an attachment present in that collection.
+**Stored procedures are registered per collection**, and can operate on any document or an attachment present in that collection.

-## Stored procedures

 **Stored procedures are written using JavaScript**.
 They can create, update, read, query, and delete items within an Azure Cosmos DB container.